BII-Quantum/bii-quantum.github.io/README.md

 ## Contributors

-* [Sterling Baird](https://github.com/sgbaird), Acceleration Consortium @ University of Toronto
+* [Mark Nicholas Jones](https://github.com/MQS-mark), Molecular Quantum Solutions (MQS), quantum_challenge@mqs.dk

 ## Acknowledgements

-This is based on the [LLM Hackathon website repository](https://github.com/materials-data-facility/llm-hackathon) [[website](https://materials-data-facility.github.io/llm-hackathon/)], which in turn is based on a template built by the [Jean Golding Institute](https://www.bristol.ac.uk/golding/) at the University of Bristol.
+This is based on the [Bayesian Optimization Hackathon for Chemistry and Materials](https://github.com/AC-BO-Hackathon/ac-bo-hackathon.github.io), which in turn is based on the [LLM Hackathon website repository](https://github.com/materials-data-facility/llm-hackathon) [[website](https://materials-data-facility.github.io/llm-hackathon/)], which in turn is based on a template built by the [Jean Golding Institute](https://www.bristol.ac.uk/golding/) at the University of Bristol.
 See below for instructions regarding development using this template.
 To see the actual website and learn more about the hackathon, visit [https://ac-bo-hackathon.github.io/](https://ac-bo-hackathon.github.io/).